Zyoh/UdonSharp-Scripts/README.md

 #### > TextFormatting.cs

 Very messy script, check source code to see if it could be useful to you.
 Main features being `DateTime.Now.ToString()` formatting and `formatCustom` will replace `%playerLocal%` with the local player's display name.

+#### > JumpPads.cs

+Players within range of the game object will have their jump power increased.
+Power is reverted once the player leaves the object's range.